AleoNet/snarkOS/README.md

 ## 1. Overview

 __snarkOS__ is a decentralized operating system for zero-knowledge applications.
-It forms the backbone of [Aleo](https://aleo.org/) and the network verifies and stores encrypted state in a publicly-auditable manner.
+This code forms the backbone the [Aleo](https://aleo.org/) network, which verifies transactions and stores the encrypted state applications in a publicly-verifiable manner.

 ## 2. Build Guide